Nyanyan/Egaroucid/web_resources/en/technology/index.md

 To shorten the search time, we can do two things: decrease the number of nodes and increase the number of nodes visited in a unit time.

-There are some graphs of results of The FFO endgame test suite on Core i9 13900K.
+There are some graphs of results of The FFO endgame test suite on Core i9 13900K, SIMD version.

 <div class="centering_box">
 	<img class="pic2" src="img/ffo_time.png">